substrate-system/frost/README.md

 This will execute the complete example showing:
 1. Alice creating a 3-of-4 threshold keypair
-2. Getting key shares for Alice, Bob, Carl, and Desmond
+2. Getting key shares for Alice, Bob, Carol, and Desmond
 3. Using any 3 participants to recover Alice's signing capability
 4. Verifying the recovery worked by creating a valid signature